NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

   - note: Why was this better than `gatsby-remark-autolink-headers` again?
 Saw it in a GitHub issue somewhere
   - https://github.com/ChristopherBiscardi/gatsby-mdx/issues/204 and https://github.com/gatsbyjs/gatsby/pull/14520
 - [ ] Refactor theme options to use defaults if not specified to avoid repeating yourself.
 See: https://github.com/gatsbyjs/gatsby/blob/master/themes/gatsby-theme-blog-core/utils/default-options.js
-- [ ] Make the date of blogposts default to the time the file was created in case the date frontmatter field was not specified.
+- [x] Make the date of blogposts default to the time the file was created in case the date frontmatter field was not specified.
+- [ ] Make title of blogposts default to the unkebabcased title of the folder.
+  - if no folders per blogpost, default to unkebabcased slug? (might be weird with resolvers)